Don't Close Your Eyes (Keith Whitley song): Content

-In the song, the narrator is in a relationship with a girl who is still stuck on a former boyfriend.
-The narrator tells her, "don't close your eyes," because he believes she is fantasizing about the other guy.
+In the song, Whitley talks about how a girl who is still stuck on a former boyfriend.
+Whitley tells not to close her eyes due to believing that she fantasizes about the other guy.

 Music video

 The music video was directed by Michael McClary and premiered in mid-1988.

 Covers

-The song was covered by Alan Jackson for Keith Whitley's 1995 tribute album, by Kellie Pickler for the deluxe edition of her 2008 self-titled second album, and by The Voice Season 6 contestant Jake Worthington for his audition song and fan-chosen final performance.
+The song was covered by Alan Jackson for Keith Whitley's 1994 tribute album, by Kellie Pickler for the deluxe edition of her 2008 self-titled second album, and by The Voice season six contestant Jake Worthington for his audition song and fan-chosen final performance.
 Garth Brooks performed the song at the 50th CMA Awards whilst Whitley's widow Lorrie Morgan looked emotional in the audience.
 Garth Brooks also recorded this song for The Ultimate Collection box set only sold at Target stores in 2016.

 Commercial performance

 The song reached number one on Billboard's Hot Country Songs on chart dated August 13, 1988.
 After it became available for digital download, the song has sold 475,000 digital copies in the United States as of March 2019.